 An appointment with a medical care provider is necessary prior to receiving any methods of birth control.
 Parental consent is not required.
 In addition to reducing the chance of pregnancy, certain types of birth control, such as condoms, can reduce the chance of contracting sexually transmitted diseases.
 Read more about various forms of birth control.

-The Sedgwick County Division of Health offers pregnancy tests.
+The Sedgwick County Health Department offers pregnancy tests.
 No appointment is necessary during clinic hours and results are available immediately.
 Parental consent is not required.

 Women with positive pregnancy tests will be screened for high-risk health behaviors and education and referrals will be completed when appropriate.
 Women with negative pregnancy tests will be counseled and offered birth control if applicable.